buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 this **bottle** of iron has a brass stopper.
 You can use two actions to speak the command word of the flask, targeting a creature that you can see within 18 meters of you.
 If the target is native to a plane of existence other than the one you' \*\*re on, it must succeed on a Will Saving Throw with DC 21 or be trapped in the flask.
 If the target has already been trapped in the flask, it gets +1d6 to the Saving Throw.
 Once trapped, a creature remains in the flask until released.
 The flask can hold only one creature at a time.
 A creature trapped in the flask doesn' \*\*t need to breathe, eat, or sleep, and doesn' \*\*t age.
 You can use two actions to remove the flask' \*\*s stopper and release the creature within.
 The creature is friendly to you and your companions for 1 hour and obeys your commands for that duration.
 If you give it no commands or give it a command that would result in its death, it will defend itself but take no other actions.
 At the end of the duration, the creature acts according to its normal behavior.

 The *identify* spell reveals that a creature is inside the flask, but the only way to determine what type of creature it is is to open the flask.
-A newly discovered iron flask might already contain a creature chosen by the Narrator or determined randomly.
+A newly discovered iron flask might already contain a creature chosen by the Game Master or determined randomly.

 | **d100** | **Contains** |
 |---|---|